Asphalt Shingle Roof Cost Guide (2024) • By Shingle Type & Roof Size

 Key Points (Architectural Shingles)

-• Middle-tier shingle lines
+• Middle-tier performance shingle lines

 • Medium-priced asphalt shingle lines